dawn-panda/dawn-panda.github.io/README.md

 # PANDAWNOps Website

-This repository contains the public website for **PANDAWNOps**: a city-scale intelligent sensing research platform for multi-sensor, domain-aware radiological/nuclear detection in urban environments.
+This repository contains the public website for **PANDAWNOps**: A city-scale intelligent sensing research platform for multi-sensor, domain-aware radiological/nuclear detection in urban environments.

 The site is hosted using **GitHub Pages** at: